 “Responding to state and national demands for accountability and reform of law enforcement following the death of George Floyd at the hands of Minneapolis police, Attorney General Gurbir S. Grewal announced in June that would end New Jersey’s decades-long practice of shielding the identities of law enforcement officers receiving major discipline for misconduct,” Appellate Judges Mitchell Ostrer, Allison Accurso, and Francis Vernoia decided today.

-They continued that Grewal issued directives that required police discipline records to be released by June 15th as a way to improve public transparency.
+They continued that Grewal issued directives that required police discipline records to be released by July 15th of last year as a way to improve public transparency.

 That led to the New Jersey State Policemen’s Benevolent Association, the State Troopers Fraternal Association (STFA), the STFA NCO Association, the STFA Superior Officers Association, the NJ Fraternal Order of Police, and the Jersey City Police Officers Benevolent Association filing a lawsuit to halt this action.